Model#

 )

-model.solve(solver="CONOPT", backend="engine", client=client)
+model.solve(solver="conopt", backend="engine", client=client)

 Asynchronous Solve#

-If you just want to send your jobs to GAMS Engine without blocking until the results are received, is_blocking parameter can be set to False in EngineClient.
+If you just want to send your jobs to GAMS Engine without blocking until the results are received, the is_blocking parameter can be set to False in EngineClient.

 Tokens of the submitted jobs are stored in client.tokens